sadref/react-native-apps/tic-tac-toe-ui/README.md

 - Demonstrates the use of React Native's `FlatList` and `SafeAreaView` components.
 - Uses various styling techniques to create a visually appealing interface.

-## Prerequisites

-Before you can run this app, you need to have the following software installed:

-- Node.js
-- npm (Node Package Manager)
-- Expo CLI
-- An Android or iOS emulator or a physical device to run the app on

 ## Getting Started

 [Expo snack link](https://snack.expo.dev/@sadref/github.com-sadref-react-native-apps:tic-tac-toe-ui?platform=web)